-An acquaintance told me about Brain Pickings, a weekly newsletter posted by Maria Popova.
-Sunday mornings have not been the same since.
-Where I used to await the Sunday Boston Globe or New York Times, I now open my email and devour Brain Pickings as I sip my Sunday coffee.
+An acquaintance told me about The Marginalian, Maria Popova’s weekly online publication, years ago and Sunday mornings haven’t been the same since.
+Where I used to await the Sunday editions of the Boston Globe or New York Times, I now open my email and savor The Marginalian as I sip my Sunday coffee.
 When Popova started mentioning her upcoming book, I was intrigued.
-If it was anything like her blog posts, I was more than interested.
+If it was anything like her posts, I was more than interested.

-Once released, Maria Popova’s Figuring, all 545 pages, became my coffee companion for many mornings, ones that were like securing a velvet, front row seat at the theater awaiting the live performance on stage.
+Once released, Maria Popova’s Figuring, all 545 pages, became my coffee companion for many mornings, ones that felt like securing a velvet front-row seat at the theater awaiting a live performance on stage.
 William Shakespeare’s notable line, “All of life is a stage” never felt more apropos, but instead of being, as he continues, “merely players,” Popova presents one larger-than-life figure after another.

 As the main characters appear, you discover who they are, their life trajectories, their contributions and connection to everything and everyone else.
 While reading, I’d often shake my head and exclaim, “I never knew that!” and “I hadn’t thought of that!”
 These comments were directed to Popova, not necessarily the figures whose lives she was illuminating.
 For although the biographical sketches do strike one chord of awe after another, it’s Popova’s words and thoughts, the way she splits things wide open and poetically presents what we’re quite sure we already know, but have either forgotten or never quite had the words for.
 Here’s one such passage, of which there are hundreds: